Early Years Evaluation (EYE)

 You and your child’s school will each receive a copy of the report.
 It will provide you with information on your child’s strengths and needs.

 Remember, the Early Years Evaluation is a snapshot in time of the skills your child chooses to show on a particular day.
-The results for each of the four areas will be shown by a coloured square.
+The results for each of the four areas will be indicated by a shape.

-- A green square means that your child’s development in this area is typical for children of a similar age.
+- A square means that your child's development is typical for children of a similar age.

-- A yellow square means your child would benefit from more experiences in this area.
+- A circle means your child would benefit from additional experiences in this area.

-- A red square means you child would benefit from more experiences in this area and on-going support.
+- A triangle means your child would benefit from additional experiences in this area, and may require further assessment and on-going support.

-- A white square means that your child did not complete enough items in the area to provide a result.
+- A square with a stroke through it means your child did not complete enough items in the domain to provide a result.

 What can I do to help my child gain more experience in these areas?